 (For instance, a kid’s cowboy party will be more memorable if you focus the budget on decorations and serve nibbles with fun cowboy names.
 An adult party celebrating the first show of the season might get away with theme-named munchies too, but most adult parties will have at least appetizers.)

 Decide on a party theme.

 Before you go ahead with your fantastic theme, think for one more moment.
 Is it going to be a blast or are the participants going to whine and complain about the party theme you’ve chosen?
 What excites you might not work so well when you bring a group together.

 (For instance, if your child wants a craft party and invites kids who hate arts & crafts, it doesn’t matter how much you spend on the craft supplies – the party will bomb because they’ll be done in 30 seconds asking for a game.
 If you want to have a karoake party and invite people who hate to sing, the party will end early.
-Or they’ll all stand around talking so loud no one else can sing.
+Or they’ll all stand around talking so loudly you can’t hear the one singing.
 It’s happened.
 Many a time.)